emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 1

 ^ Hello!
 My name is Emanuil.
 I work for Elastic, the open source search company.
 Today though, we're talking about a different kind of search - the search for fulfilment and meaning at work!
-Reminder this is just my view of things and can be incomplete or wrong.
+This is just my view of things and can be incomplete or wrong.

 ---